 The obvious answer being the oil level will fall down within the compressor as it is not receiving its recycled oil.
 This will also cause a lot of oil build up within the separator itself and therefore you may have a faulty scavenge line or filter that is clogged and needs replacing.

-If you have any questions regarding oil separators, please leave a comment and a photo if applicable so someone can help you!
+If you have any questions regarding oil separators, please leave a comment, with a photo if applicable, so that someone can help you!